Wellington Point, Queensland: Geography

+The locality derives its name from the headland called Wellington Point which extends prominently into Moreton Bay.

+At low tide, it is possible to walk from the headland to King Island along a sandbar.

 History

 The people of the Quandamooka lived in the Redlands long before white settlement.
 Food was plentiful and skillfully hunted, fished and collected.
 Tribes of the Yuggera language group inhabited the whole area, with the tribe inhabiting the mainland coastal strip stretching from Redland Bay to the mouth of the Brisbane River being called the Koobenpul.

-It is considered that the first Europeans to travel through Wellington Point were three shipwrecked timber getters, Pamphlett, Finnegan and Parsons in 1823.

-Wellington Point was named by surveyors Robert Dixon and James Warner in 1842 after the Duke of Wellington who led the army of the United Kingdom in the Battle of Waterloo in 1815.
-The bay formed in part by Wellington Point was named Waterloo Bay.
+The headland Wellington Point was named by surveyors Robert Dixon and James Warner in 1842 after the Duke of Wellington who led the army of the United Kingdom in the Battle of Waterloo in 1815.
+The bay formed tp the west of Wellington Point was named Waterloo Bay.

 The first European settlers arrived in Wellington Point in the mid-1860s after the first land sales of 1864 at which one of the big purchasers was Thomas Lodge Murray-Prior.
 Another purchaser was Captain Louis Hope, who built Ormiston House and established a major sugar plantation and milling operation in Ormiston.